ArturoSbr/aws-ccp-cheat-sheet/main.md

 Allows us to create more detailed reports than the Billing Dashboard.
 It is the most granular breakdown of our bills.
 It shows the usage of each service by account and IAM users at an hourly or daily level.
 The reports can be analyzed with Athena, Redshift and QuickSight.

 ### Cost Explorer
 Allows us to create custom reports to understand our bills at a high level (hourly or monthly).
 It is useful to view our costs over time and forecast our usage and costs for up to 12 months.

-Cost Explorer also recommends us Savings Plans based on our usage.
+Cost Explorer has a default report that shows our top five services.
+It also has rightsizing recommendations to terminate instances or suggest Savings Plans based on our usage patterns.

 ### CloudWatch Billing Alarms
 These alarms show actual costs and are only available in `us-east-1` (though it groups worldwide costs).
 We can set up an Alarm to trigger a Notification Event, but it is intended for simple use cases (not as general as Budgets).